 Force Modulation Microscopy

-(Background) FMM (also called ‘modulated nanoindentation’34) is an AFM microscopy technique used to study materials with intermediate stiffness (1 GPa < < hundreds of GPa).
+(Background) FMM (also called ‘modulated nanoindentation’34) is an AFM technique used to study materials with intermediate stiffness (1 GPa < < hundreds of GPa).
 Using a standard AFM set-up, FMM measures the amplitude of vibration in a cantilever whose tip held in continuous contact with the surface of the sample (see Fig. 1d).
 As it moves across the surface, the cantilever vibrates at a frequency lower than its first resonance 17-21,34.
 This vibration is induced by applying a modulation voltage to a piezoelectric element at the base of the cantilever or the sample (acoustic excitation).
 This process results in a load modulation around the static load used to hold the continuous contact.
 The amplitude of the cantilever vibration is measured by a four-sector photodiode operating in a frequency-locked loop (FLL).
 Relatively high static load values (several hundred nN) are required to ensure that adhesion forces can be ruled out.
 The Hertz model predicts for a spherical tip.
 From a Taylor expansion of the Hertz model for small force modulations, the force balance corresponding to harmonic FMM quasi-static vibration can be estimated as for an indentation amplitude .
 Thus, a decrease (increase) in the measured value of is expected on more compliant (stiffer) areas (see Fig. 1d).

 The resulting FMM equation , as clarified in Eq.
 1, relates the contrast in the vibration amplitude map to the ratio between the force constants of the cantilever and the tip-sample contact.
 This ratio depends on the mechanical properties of the sample and tip.
 This equation offers a straightforward interpretation of the mechanical properties of soft materials with flat surfaces.
 In systems with stiffness much lower than that of the tip and negligible roughness, is independent of the sample topography, and any deformation of the tip can be neglected.
 Consequently, contrast in the FMM images can be attributed almost exclusively to gradients in the mechanical properties of the sample, in particular variations of since the spatial dependence of is smoother.